selcukes/selcukes.github.io/docs/03_guides/data-bind.md

 ```
 ## PropertiesMapper

-PropertiesMapper is used to parse Properties file to an entity classes.
+PropertiesMapper is used to parse a `.properties` file into a set of entity classes.

+In the following example, we have a `test_config.properties` file containing some properties:
 ```properties title="test_config.properties"
 userName=Ramesh
 password=make